Hyperbolic actions of higher-rank lattices come from rank-one factors: Boundary maps

 \section{Boundary maps}

-In this section we fix the group $\Gamma$ and discuss {\em boundary maps} associated to various hyperbolic structures on $\Gamma$.
+In this section we fix a countable group $\Gamma$ and discuss {\em boundary maps} associated to various hyperbolic structures on $\Gamma$.
 In particular we prove Theorem~\ref{thm:boundarymap} below.
 The novel aspect of this theorem is that the Gromov hyperbolic spaces it deals with are not assumed to be proper.
 Recall that the Gromov boundary of a proper Gromov hyperbolic space is compact and the associated action is a {\em convergence group} action.
 Boundary maps associated with such actions were considered in \cite{BF-ICM}*{Theorem~3.2}.
-Thus Theorem~\ref{thm:boundarymap} below is an extension of \cite{BF-ICM}*{Theorem~3.2}.
-Our main task in this section is to recall the setting of the latter and to explain the required adjustments in its proof.